 The Planetarium Today

-The Spitz Space Systems A3P projector displays the stars and planets of any season, as seen from any latitude, either in their current positions or those of the deep past or far future.
+The original Spitz Space Systems A3P projector is still in use and displays the stars and planets of any season, as seen from any latitude, either in their current positions or those of the deep past or far future.
 Various auxiliary projectors help in illustrating astronomical phenomena.

 Similar arrangements can be made for special showings for other groups, such as corporate, civic, hospital, church, and scouting organizations.
 Informal scientific workshops can also be arranged for special study topics and we can even host your birthday party!